Anand0602/Training-DotNet/README.md

 ## 📌 Notes

-- This repository is a work in progress, with continuous additions and refinements.
+- This repository is a work in progress, with continuous additions and improvements.
-- Each sub-project is self-contained, focusing on specific aspects of .NET development.
+- Each sub-project is within itself, focusing on specific aspects of .NET development.
 - Contributions, suggestions, and feedback are welcome to improve the learning experience.

 ---